google-marketing-solutions/video-metadata-ai-toolkit/ai_metadata/README.md

 2. From inside the environment run `pip install -r requirements.txt`.

+3. Setup your environment:

-3. Export your Gemini API Key as an environment variable:
+If you're using the Gemini API, export your Gemini API Key as an environment variable:

 ```
 export GEMINI_API_KEY=[YOUR API KEY]
 ```

-4. (Optional) To use ```add_ai_attributes_to_video``` you must also setup your application default credentials for Google Cloud and populate the values in ```project_configs.py```.
+OR if you're using Gemini via the Vertex API, make sure you've configured your application default credentials.

 #### **Run AI Metadata Code**

 ##### From the command line:
 ```
-usage: ai_metadata_generator.py [-h] [--keys KEYS [KEYS ...]]  content_file
+usage: ai_metadata_generator.py [-h] [--keys KEYS [KEYS ...]] [--vertex]
+{describe,summarize,tag,title,iab} content_file

 Analyzes content using AI.

 positional arguments:
+  {describe,summarize,tag,title,iab}
                         The action to perform for the provided content.
+Valid
-Valid actions are:
+                        actions are:
                           title: suggests possible titles for the content
-                          describe: describes the content with as much detail as possible
+                          describe: describes the content with as much detail as
+                          possible
-                          summarize: summarizes the content for an external audience
+                          summarize: summarizes the content for an external
+                          audience
-                          tag: identifies keywords related to the content
+                          tag: identifies keywords related to the content (use
+                          with --keys to specify custom keys)
-                          iab: identifies IAB content and audience categories related to the content
+                          iab: identifies IAB content and audience categories
+                          related to the content
-  content_file          The URI of the content to be processed (local files only).
+  content_file          The URI of the content to be processed (local files
+  only).

 options:
   -h, --help            show this help message and exit
   --keys KEYS [KEYS ...]
-                        Use with "tag" to create key/values instead of free-form metadata values.
+                        Use with "tag" to create key/values instead of free-form
+                        metadata values.
 No-op otherwise.
+  --vertex, -v          Use Vertex AI.
+Requires Application Default Credentials
+  with a default project to be configured.
 ```

 title: Suggests possible titles for the content